mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

 {:.methods}

 {:id="Regression.CalculateLineOfBestFitValue" class="method returns any"} <i/> CalculateLineOfBestFitValue(*xList*{:.list},*yList*{:.list},*value*{:.com.google.appinventor.components.common.LOBFValuesEnum})
 : Returns one of the Line of Best Fit values.
-A value could be "slope", "Yintercept", "correlation coefficient", "predictions" or a dictionary with all values above if nothing specific provided
+A value could be "slope", "Yintercept", "correlation coefficient", "predictions" or a dictionary with all values above if nothing specific provided.

 {:id="Regression.ChangeDataSource" class="method"} <i/> ChangeDataSource(*source*{:.component},*keyValue*{:.text})
 : Changes the Data Source of the component to the specified component Source with the